"There are two seasonal diversions that can ease the bite of any winter. One is the January thaw. The other is the seed catalogues." - Hal Borland

 Meanwhile, the front garden is and will continue to be this year an all-together motley collection of both the Japanese plants and a planned mix of Cottage garden style plants.
 The annuals will help fill out this latter theme.
 Although this is not as sunny a spot as many cottage garden plants prefer, some, like the salvias, make the most of the south-west facing aspect at the far end.

-Though these drab months, I give thanks for the shrubby evergreens.
-Many of them have understated foliage and inconspicuous flowers but as with the sarcococcas, osmanthus, choisya, the blooms are highly fragrant and this is what draws our attention.
+Though these drab months, I appreciate having some shrubby evergreens.
+Many of them have understated foliage and inconspicuous flowers but as with the sarcococcas, osmanthus, choisya, the blooms are highly fragrant which draws our attention.
 So much so I have brought a pot of the purple stemmed sarcococca (S. hookeriana) into my porch, to complement the sweet fragrance of some paperwhite daffodils.

 And aside from the shrubs, there are a number of evergreen perennials adding colour to the scene, including ajugas, euphorbias, thrift, and lysimachia.
 I’m surprised that the Gazanias are still in foliage despite some very frosty nights here in Derbyshire.